kyxap1/starred/README.md

 ## Python

+- [ansible-container](https://github.com/ansible/ansible-container) - Ansible Container is a tool to build Docker images and orchestrate containers using only Ansible playbooks.
 - [ansible-packer-vagrant-openstack-ec2](https://github.com/rosmo/ansible-packer-vagrant-openstack-ec2) - Ansible scripts to build images using Packer and Vagrant, exporting to Openstack, AMI or OVF image
 - [dataduct](https://github.com/coursera/dataduct) - DataPipeline for humans.
 - [data-pipeline-samples](https://github.com/awslabs/data-pipeline-samples) - This repository hosts sample pipelines